oz123/awesome-c/README.md

 * [libudp][302] - An implementation of the Universal Design Pattern in C. [GNU GPLv3][41] or later.
 * [libuv][56] - Cross-platform asynchronous I/O. [Expat][11].
 * [libYAML][341] - A YAML 1.1 parser and emitter.
 [Expat][11].
+* [libxo][407] - Allows an application to generate plain text, XML, JSON and HTML output using a common set of function calls.
+The application decides at runtime what output style should be produced.
+[FreeBSD][24].
 * [lzo][338] - A very fast data compression library.
 [GNU GPLv2.1][8] or later.
 * [mpc][238] - A parser combinator library.
 [FreeBSD][24].
 * [ncurses][178] - Coloured terminal UI library.
 [GNU GPLv3][41] or later.